A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

-This fundamental change in the character of the neutron production is observed if either the unlimited (i.e. the tabulated data) or limited \eqref{eq:maximum_thermal_conductivity} components of the effective thermal conductivities are changed independently, with roughly $\sim30\%$ higher ion temperatures achieved when only the maximum heat flux is constructed on the cell face using \eq{eq:harmonic_mean}.
+As shown in \tab{tab:conduction_operator_config changes}, the impact of using the harmonic mean is indeed significant.
+In particular, the suppression of conduction loss from the fuel is seen to increase Metric 2 by a factor of two-to-three compared to the reference case, whereas the other metrics are much less strongly affected.
+With these changes the fusion output of the target occurs in a single \quotes{flash} of neutrons (\fig{fig:bwa_ion_temperature_and_cumulative_yield_comparison}), which constitutes almost all of the yield from the target.
+In contrast, the reference case simulation produces almost all of its yield during the compression phase.
+This fundamental change in the character of the neutron production is observed if either the unlimited (i.e.\;the tabulated data) or limited \eqref{eq:maximum_thermal_conductivity} components of the effective thermal conductivities are changed independently, with roughly $\sim30\%$ higher ion temperatures achieved when only the maximum heat flux is constructed on the cell face using \eq{eq:harmonic_mean}.
 The corresponding amplification in the yield is much larger, being roughy $\sim6$ times larger than for the case where only the tabulated conductivity is harmonically averaged.
 Taken together, these results are indicative of the ionic heat flow being moderately flux-limited, such that both contributions make substantial contributions to the total effective flux.

-Usage of the harmonic mean also leads to a faster initial shock, as shown by the earlier arrival time at the axis, and increases the temperature of the state formed by reflection from the cavity wall just prior to stagnation.
-The average temperature during the compression phase is, however, very weakly modified since at this stage most of the conduction occurs within the fuel where temperature (conductivity) gradients are shallow.
-In contrast, using the contraharmonic mean for either component of the effective conductivity has a negligible effect on any of the metrics.
+Usage of the harmonic mean cell face interpolation method also leads to a faster initial shock, as shown by the earlier arrival time at the axis.
+This challenges the conclusion drawn from the scaling factor study: that conduction does not play a prominent role in the early-time dynamics.
+More work will be required to properly understand the role of conduction in this phase of operation.
+The fact that the average temperature during the compression phase is only weakly modified is readily understandable, however, since at this stage most of the conduction occurs within the fuel where temperature (and therefore conductivity) gradients are shallow.